Candida Martinelli's Italophile Site

 Crime Fighting Career - The Right Stuff of Heroes

-Joe Petrosino was not only a tough cop, he was also smart.
+Joe Petrosino was not only a tough cop, he was also a smart cop.
 He recognized that crime-fighting required more than brute force and reacting to crimes committed.
 Petrosino pioneered techniques that are considered standard-operating-procedure today in the fight against organized criminal gangs.

 • He set out their strategy of disrupting the gangs' systems from all sides to make their operations unprofitable, relying on intra-agency cooperation, which was very rare in those days.
 They worked closely with Customs and Immigration officers, and with the Treasury Department's Secret Service agents.

-• He stressed the need to put away the gang leaders for any crime they could link to them, from murder, to tax evasion, to jay-walking, to illegal immigrant status, to disrupt the gang's growth and to promote in-fighting in the illegal organizations which provided a steady stream of informants.
+• He stressed the need to put away the gang leaders for any crime they could link to them, from murder, to tax evasion, to jay-walking, to illegal immigrant status, all in an effort to disrupt the gang's growth and to promote in-fighting in the illegal organizations, which provided a steady stream of informants.

 • He stressed the need for infiltration of the organizations to gain first-hand information.
-He personally was famous for having a closet full of disguises, everything from newly arrived Italian immigrant to a priest to a Hasidic Jew.
+He was famous for having a closet full of disguises, everything from a newly arrived Italian immigrant outfit, to a priest, to a Hasidic Jew.

 Price His Family Paid - Willingly